 - Write and send an action letter to a legislator of your choosing regarding a topic concerning animal welfare that you are passionate about.
 Some examples are: BSL (Breed Specific Legislation), spay and neuter laws, county laws vs. city laws for what constitutes as animal neglect or abuse.

 We are excited that you are interested in learning more about our organization and helping the animals in our care!
-Please fill out a student project application to apply here.
-If you have any questions, please send an email to firstname.lastname@example.org.
+If you have further questions, you may email firstname.lastname@example.org.